jrnold/qss-tidy/docs/introduction.md

     R code according to style guides.
 - In RStudio, go to the `Tools > Global Options > Code > Diagnostics` pane and check the box to activate style warnings.
-On this pane, there are other options that can be set in order to provide more or less warnings while writing R code in Rstudio.
+On this pane, there are other options that can be set in order to provide more or less warnings while writing R code in RStudio.